 \section{Introduction}

-Julia sets are fractals defined by dynamical properties of iterations of rational maps.
+Julia sets are fractals defined by the dynamical properties of iterations of rational maps.
 The dynamics of rational maps tends to be more complicated as their Julia sets are more intricate.
 Hausdorff dimension is a classical invariant of fractals and has been widely used as a measurement of the complexity of Julia sets.
-However Hausdorff dimension is sometimes too sensitive to understand topological properties of the dynamics of rational maps.
+However, Hausdorff dimension is sometimes too sensitive to understand topological properties of the dynamics of rational maps.
 Ahlfors-regular conformal dimension is a variant of Hausdorff dimension that is less sensitive to geometric deformations.
-For example, rational maps in the same hyperbolic component have the same Ahlfors-regular conformal dimension while Hausdorff dimensions vary.
+For example, rational maps in the same hyperbolic component have the same Ahlfors-regular conformal dimension, while their Hausdorff dimensions vary.
 Julia sets of post-critically finite rational maps have Ahlfors-regular conformal dimension between $1$ and $2$.
 A Julia set has the maximal Ahlfors-regular conformal dimension, $\ARC(\Jcal_f)=2$, if and only if $\Jcal_f$ is the whole Riemann sphere.
-However the other extreme case, $\ARC(\Jcal_f)=1$, includes various Julia sets, such as \pcf polynomials or Newton maps, by contrast with Hausdorff dimension.
+However, the other extreme case, $\ARC(\Jcal_f)=1$, includes various Julia sets, such as the Julia sets of \pcf polynomials or Newton maps.
 In this paper, we characterize \pcf hyperbolic rational maps whose Julia sets have Ahlfors-regular conformal dimension one.

 \begin{theorem} For a hyperbolic \pcf rational map $f$, the Ahlfors-regular conformal dimension of the Julia set $\Jcal_f$ is one if and only if $f$ is a crochet map. \end{theorem}

 Let us see more details and backgrounds on the terminologies written in Theorem \ref{theorem:main}.